subquery/subql/docs/create/graphql.md

 ### Reverse Lookups

-To enable reverse lookup on an entity to a relation, attach `@derivedFrom` to the field and point to its reverse lookup field of another entity.
+To enable a reverse lookup on an entity to a relation, attach `@derivedFrom` to the field and point to its reverse lookup field of another entity.

 This creates a virtual field on the entity that can be queried.